dndubins/AccentBeadRandomizer/README.md

 ```
 BBCCACACBCBCABBBABABACABCC
 ```
-Also in this directory is a font from an old Underwood typewriter that I found in an antique store.
+Also in this directory is a font I created by scanning type from an old Underwood typewriter I bought in an antique store.
 So cute!

 Enjoy!